psychemedia/eurydice-resources/resources/__eurydice_bodies_funerals_and_memorials.md

 [Edinburgh Evening News](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000452/18780815/078/0004), 1878-08-15, p.
 4

 Yesterday the divers were engaged the wreck the Eurydice, now lying on St Helen's Sands, and succeeded in recovering thirteen bodies from the after part of the lower deck.
 The bodies were taken into Portsmouth Harbour last evening by a Government tug.
 Ten bodies were picked on Tuesday, and nine on Monday.
-In consequence of the damaged state of tbe keel preparations are being made to get the wreck to even keel, for which iron ballast will placed tbe port side, and the Rinaldo and Pearl her starboard side.
+In consequence of the damaged state of the keel preparations are being made to get the wreck to even keel, for which iron ballast will placed the port side, and the Rinaldo and Pearl her starboard side.
 The bilge is repaired, and it is believed that she will then float.

 ```